J. Howard Marshall

-James Howard Marshall II (January 24, 1905 – August 4, 1995) was an American billionaire businessman, academic, and government official.
-He was involved with and invested in the petroleum industry via academic, government and commercial endeavors.
-He owned 16% of Koch Industries.
-Marshall was married to model and celebrity Anna Nicole Smith during the last 14 months of his life.
+James Howard Marshall II (January 24, 1905 – August 4, 1995) was an American businessman, government official, lawyer, and legal scholar.
+He was involved with and invested in the American petroleum industry via his academic, government and commercial endeavors.
+He owned 16 percent of Koch Industries and was married to American model Anna Nicole Smith during the last 14 months of his life.
 His estate became the subject of protracted litigation, which was reviewed by the Supreme Court in Marshall v.
 Marshall and Stern v.
 Marshall.
 The court kept the will and testament intact and substantially all of the assets in Marshall's estate wound up in trusts for the benefit of his daughter-in-law, Elaine Tettemer Marshall, and her family.

 Early life and education

 Born in the Germantown section of Philadelphia, and raised a Quaker, J. Howard Marshall II attended George School, a private high school in Newtown, Pennsylvania, and then studied liberal arts at Haverford College, both Quaker institutions, graduating in 1926.
 While at George School and Haverford, he edited the school newspapers, captained the debate teams, was an All American soccer player, and played competitive tennis under the instruction of professional Bill Tilden.
 He graduated magna cum laude from Yale Law School in 1931.
 At Yale, he was case editor of the Yale Law Journal and studied with law and economics pioneer Walton Hale Hamilton.